Here's the new Fed dot plot

 While the “dot plot” is not an official policy tool, it provides some insight into how the committee members feel about economic and monetary conditions going forward.

-In the release after March’s meeting, the dots indicated a dovish path for rates moving forward.
-The median FOMC member saw rates between 0.75% and 1% at the end of 2016, suggesting two more rate hikes this year, and then rates eventually rising to around 3.5% in the longer term.
+In the release after December’s meeting, the dots indicated a relatively dovish path for rates moving forward.
+The median FOMC member saw rates between 1.25% and 1.5% at the end of 2016, and then rates eventually rising to around 3.5% in the longer term.

-The new plot is similarly dovish.
-The median FOMC member predicts that rates will remain between 0.75% and 1% at the end of 2016, again indicating two more rate hikes this year.
-In the longer term, the median member projects rates of 3%, lower than the last set of projections.
+The new plot is somewhat more dovish than in December.
+The median FOMC member predicts that rates will remain under 1% at the end of 2016, with a longer term target at just 3.25%.

+NOW WATCH: ‘The Most Interesting Man in the World’ shares his secrets to happiness and success

 Business Insider Emails & Alerts